 1 Note: In our experience, HMRC generally take the view that growth shares have a "hope" value over and above the "intrinsic" value when compared to ordinary shares.
 Consequently, it may be necessary to set the subscription price at a premium to nominal value to reflect the hope value.
-We have set the subscription price at 30p per share in this example, which means the manager is required to pay $30p \times 3,000 = £900$.
+We have set the subscription price at 30p per share in this example, which means the manager is required to pay $30p \times 3,000 = \pm 900$.
 It is assumed that HMRC will accept that the premium subscription price reflects the hope value.
 In practice, the hurdle and the acquisition price should be confirmed by a professional valuer.

-purchaser without invoking drag rights or obtaining the sign-up of participants.
+The subscription agreement should contain a power of attorney ("PoA") which appoints (say) the founder of Company A as attorney on behalf of the participants.
+The PoA allows the founder to sell the growth shares to a third party purchaser upon an exit being achieved so 100% of Company A can be sold easily to a purchaser without invoking drag rights or obtaining the sign-up of participants.
 The PoA also authorises the attorney to consent to the variation of class rights on behalf of participants.